-Test the water at what has been called the Colorado River's best-kept secret, Cattail Cove State Park!
+Test the water at the Colorado River's best-kept secret, Cattail Cove State Park!
 Fishing, boating, and camping are all available at this cozy, laid back park, plus a beach just for your dog!
-Take advantage of paddling the river at Cattail Cove, or try your luck catching the bass, catfish and crappie lurking below the water's surface.
-There are designated swimming areas along the shoreline, from shallow to open water, then head back to shore where you can cool off and kick back when your done being active on the lake.
+Take advantage of paddling the river at Cattail Cove, rent a paddle board or kayak, or try your luck catching the bass, catfish and big redear sunfish lurking below the water's surface.
+Take a swim in the designated areas along the shoreline, then head back to shore where you can cool off and kick back when you're done being active on the lake.
 It's so easy to relax by the water and experience the simple joy of a nice day with a gorgeous view.

 Just one mile outside of Buckskin Mountain lies River Island State Park, a low profile campsite with quick access to the Colorado River.
 Keep your vacation laid back with the quality fishing and boating found here, or float an inner tube down the lazy Colorado.
 Dogs are welcome at River Island for both tent and RV camping, plus there's a fenced dog run so your pup can explore off-leash!
 Beachfront campsites are great for scenic views and easy access to the water for all your day's activities!

 Alamo Lake State Park

 Alamo Lake State Park is one of the best places to fish for bass in Arizona, and it comes with a crystal clear lake surrounded by mountainous terrain.
 Launch your boat from the park and spend the day enjoying the water - whether or not you plan to fish.
 This quiet park is nestled in the Bill Williams River Valley, away from the hustle and bustle of everyday life.
 The dark skies are the perfect canopy to your lakeside adventure, and with campsites and cool camping cabins, you'll want to unplug and stay for awhile.

 Southern Arizona Lakes